Documentation Index

 RBT Backing Risk

 RBT is a reserve-backed token.
-While the protocol ensures RBT is always backed at least 1:1 with approved assets, market dynamics could cause the trading price to fall below backing value temporarily.
-Mitigation:- Verifiable On-Chain Reserves: The treasury is fully transparent and verifiable on-chain.
+A portion of each bond deposit is retained as protocol revenue, so RBT is not issued at a strict 1:1 ratio against deposited assets.
+Backing levels and market dynamics can cause the trading price and backing ratio to deviate accordingly.
+Mitigation:- Verifiable On-Chain Reserves: The reserves are fully transparent and verifiable on-chain.
 Users can always see the exact assets backing RBT.

-- Protocol-Owned Liquidity (POL): Through bonding, Blackhaven builds deep, permanent liquidity for the RBT-USDM pool, absorbing sell pressure and stabilizing price.
+- Protocol-Owned Liquidity (POL): Through bonding, Blackhaven builds permanent liquidity positions in the RBT-USDM pool.

-- Backing Arbitrage Module (BAM): When RBT trades below backing, the treasury buys RBT from the market and burns it, providing natural buy pressure.
+- Backing Arbitrage Module (BAM): When RBT trades below NAV, the reserves buy and burn RBT per the BAM’s on-chain rules.

 Oracle Risk

-The protocol may rely on oracles for pricing data.
+The protocol aims to use oracles for pricing data.
 If oracles are manipulated or provide inaccurate data, it could lead to incorrect calculations of RBT backing.
-Mitigation:- Multiple Oracle Providers: For critical functions, the protocol uses multiple oracle providers as redundancy.
+Mitigation:- Multiple Oracle Providers: For critical functions, the protocol aims to use multiple oracle providers as redundancy.